FS Industries ENGINEERED STEEL PRODUCTS

 Slings shorter than min. lengths listed may require reduced capacity ratings and/or eye lengths.

-to be used.
+be used.
 The tension on each leg of the sling is increased as the angle of lift, from horizontal, decreases.
-It is
+It is most

-most desirable for a sling to have a larger angle of lift, approaching 90°.
-Lifts with angles of less than 30° from
+desirable for a sling to have a larger angle of lift, approaching 90°.
+Lifts with angles of less than 30° from horizontal

-horizontal are not recommended.
-If you can measure the angle of lift or the length and height of the sling as rigged,
+are not recommended.
+If you can measure the angle of lift or the length and height of the sling as rigged, you can

 a.
 Using the angle from horizontal,